-An increase in yield has been forecast for three large retail or office properties compared to last year, which has resulted in a reduction of approximately £9m in the fair value for these assets.
+A reduction in yield has been forecast for one large property compared to last year, which has resulted in an increase of approximately £1m in the fair value for this asset.
 This reflects the underlying market conditions for such properties.
-Across the rest of the portfolio, yields have largely been unchanged with an overall increase in valuations of £1m in total.
+Across the rest of the portfolio, yields have largely been unchanged with an overall decrease in valuations of £1.5m in total.